err8029/homework/README.md

   <p align="center"> frequency distribution of words for positive reviews (categories obtained by lemmatization)</p>
 </p>

-- The text processing pipeline, is the same for both algorithms (except the extra use of a tokenizer before the execution of NB) :
+- The text processing pipeline, is the same for both algorithms) :

 	1. Remove punctuation: With the information about the most used punctuation elements in the text, those are filtered.